wordbit/wordbit/content/posts/2024-02-29-from-technical-writer-to-information-developer.markdown

 My latest obsession in the technical-writing arena is trying to find the perfect solution to sandboxing proprietary information and creating a non-hallucinating conversational chatbot trained on this data.
 I'm sure I'm not the only one.
 It feels like we're going to get there really soon.

 The future for Information Development is exciting.
 There will be opportunities to mold and shape information in Augmented Reality.
 Eventually, seamless information transfer may be possible through a neurological brain-to-computer interface.
-Jus recently, Elon Musk's Neuralink [successfully implanted a chip](https://www.reuters.com/technology/neuralink-implants-brain-chip-first-human-musk-says-2024-01-29/#:~:text=Jan%2029%20(Reuters)%20%2D%20The,media%20platform%20X%20on%20Monday.) into somebody's brain, so this isn't pure fantasy.
+Just recently, Elon Musk's Neuralink [successfully implanted a chip](https://www.reuters.com/technology/neuralink-implants-brain-chip-first-human-musk-says-2024-01-29/#:~:text=Jan%2029%20(Reuters)%20%2D%20The,media%20platform%20X%20on%20Monday.) into somebody's brain, so this isn't pure fantasy.

 However, even though Content is King and Knowledge is Power, both Technical Writers and Information Developers have one thing in common: we're the elves of the writing world - invisibly tinkering away in the background to make the user's life - your life - better.